A great way to get involved with Open Source software is by testing and offering feedback on Pull Requests ("PRs"), the subject of this tutorial.

 Who this Tutorial is For

-You don’t have to be a core developer or team member to review PRs, but you should know your way around the MODX Manager.
-The more people providing feedback, the better, helping speed up the 3.0 release.
+You don't have to be a developer to review PRs, but you should know your way around the MODX Manager and probably know how to use the browser console and/or how to look at Manager error log and the PHP error log.
+The more people providing feedback, the better, helping speed up future releases.

-You also need an account on Github.com, so create one today if you haven’t already—your geek-cred will go up by a factor of at least 10.
+You also need an account on Github.com, so create one today if you haven't already—your geek-cred will go up by at least 10x.

 How to Get Involved